About Ellie Woodbury

 Ellie Family Services’ Woodbury clinic is conveniently located off of Highway 494 and Tamarack Road, about a mile from the intersection of 494 and 94 (across the highway from Costco!).
 Our Woodbury office is super easy to find, and parking is abundant!
 We are right next to the Children’s Minnesota Specialty Center and Roger’s behavioral health, and there’s also a couple hotels within a few hundred feet, in case you feel like spending the night close by.
 We are pretty proud of our light up sign that sits atop the building, and it’s easily seen day or night.
 It’s even visible from the International Space Station! (not really, but that would be cool, wouldn’t it?).

 At Ellie Woodbury, we have some providers who are dang near magical in what they do.
-Our Woodbury providers are both generalists and specialists- we can see just about anyone and have some key areas of specific expertise… We see both adults, children, couples & families.
+Our Woodbury providers are both generalists and specialists- we can see just about anyone and have some key areas of specific expertise… We see adults, children, couples & families.
 Ellie Woodbury has several therapists who are highly trained in treating complex trauma, grief and loss.
 Our therapists use mindfulness approaches, cognitive behavioral therapy, and dialectical behavior approaches to treat trauma, along with EMDR.
-Therapists also are trained to work with gender, and sexual identity, ADHD, divorce, self-harm reduction, chemical dependency.
+Therapists also are trained to work with gender and sexual identity, ADHD, divorce, self-harm reduction, and chemical dependency.

 And we do these too: